Skip to main content

 10-1.
 Policy and Use

-c.
-Convenience checks should only be used when the vendor does not accept the GPC.
-Convenience checks may not be used to avoid the normal GPC payment process.
+b.
+Convenience checks must not be used to avoid the normal GPC payment process.
 Before a check is issued, the paying agency must make every effort to use the GPC, including making maximum efforts to find and use merchants that accept the GPC.
+Before writing a convenience check, the checkwriter must obtain an IRS Form W-9 to ensure possession of all information required for tax form issuance.

 1) Checkwriters must not use checks for employee reimbursements, cash advances, cash awards, travel-related transportation payments, or meals.